 The events are a great starting point for a transition to Season 3, which should adapt the manga from where Season 2 left off at the beginning of Volume 12.
 The following chapters focus on Legoshi and Louis who continue to bridge the gap between carnivores and herbivores (via Barnes and Noble).
 Legoshi befriends two new herbivores, Merino and Yahya.
 Meanwhile, Legoshi and Louis must “face their father figures.”
 Thus, the stage is set for more drama and action if and when season 3 of “Beastars” is released.

-Beastars Characters, Cast and Staff
+Beastars Characters, Cast, Staff and Studio

 I. Characters & Cast